cse110-fq22-group40/cse110-fq22-group40/specs/adrs/112722_Style-Guidelines.md

 A few written lines describing the issue or a question to be answered by the team

 Style guidelines for our code include method, class, and file headers, as well as in line commenting and various choices (ie `===` as opposed to `==` and `“string”` as opposed to `‘string’`.
 The indentation and choices help create more readable code while proper documentation ensures future people studying the code understand itls purpose and how to properly implement it.
 The headers for file, class, and method are all dictated by JavaScript best practices.
 The style guidelines are based heavily off of Codacy to ensure both the code uses common practices for styling and to simplify the checking of pushed code’s style.
-This ADR can be found in `/specs/adr/`
+The full style guideline documentation can be found at can at `/specs/`

 ## Considered Options: